q-m/scrapy-webarchive/docs/index.md

 - Crawl against WACZ format archives.
 - Integrate seamlessly with Scrapy’s spider request and response cycle.

+## Limitations
+- WACZ supports saving images but this module does not yet integrate with Scrapy's image/file pipeline for retrieving images/files from the WACZ.
+Future support for this feature is planned.

 **Source Code**: <a href="https://github.com/q-m/scrapy-webarchive" target="_blank">https://github.com/q-m/scrapy-webarchive</a>